joaopereiradsantos/joaopereiradsantos-hugowebsite/content/home/experience.md

       <ul>
         <li>
           <b>Why Spread is Biased & How to Overcome it: Spread Bias</b>
           <p>Development of a new metric: Spread Bias.
 A complementary metric to FC Spread (how many FCs on average an ASIN is sent to).
 Mathematically, it’s a weekly weighted average share of total volume cross-docked at each FC per ASIN.
 The more biased the volume is towards one particular FC, the more the spread bias will tend to 1.
+Reciprocally, the more evenly and the more FCs the volume is spread to, spread bias will tend towards 0.
           <details><summary>Details</summary>
-          <a href="https://drive.corp.amazon.com/documents/mznjoao@/Archive/Docs/IXD%20Sort%20Share%20and%20Impact%20on%20Placement.pdf">Internal Dashboard</a>
+          <a href="https://drive.corp.amazon.com/documents/mznjoao@/Archive/Docs/Why%20Spread%20is%20Biased%20and%20How%20to%20Overcome%20It%20-%20Spread%20Bias.html">Internal Documentation</a>
           <ul>
             <li>Spread Bias is [] x more correlated to deviations in Case Break than in FC Spread.
 Less Spread Bias leads to a more uniform FC level placement which, in turn, increases unique inventory and reduces the risk of TRB (constraint in outbound capacity);</li>
             <li>Semi-Automated Jupyter Notebook Code & Markdown paper with interactive .html python code preview and Plotly graphs, Placement Impact bridge with Pearson Correlation Analysis and SQL script for production use.</li>